Ph.D. in Business Administration with a major in Accounting

 Major Requirements

-All Accounting doctoral students must complete courses in three areas: Tools for Analytical Research (TAR), Primary Accounting and Support.
+All Accounting doctoral students must complete courses in three areas: Primary Accounting, Tools for Analytical Research (TAR), and Support.

-II.
-Primary Accounting Coursework
+I. Primary Accounting Coursework

 The primary area courses and seminars provide opportunities for in-depth study.
 The following doctoral seminars and courses are required in accounting: